colemickens/win_autossh_svc/README.md

 1. Use `client.bat` to create another tunnel to the REMOTESERVER

-2. RDP into `localhost:33890` which is the local end of the tunnel that is eventually connected to REMOTESERVER.
-This might look like `xfreerdp /v:localhost:33890 /u:USERNAME /p:PASSWORD`.
+2. Your local port 33890 is now connected to 3389 on the remote machine

 Note: You will have to update the password associated with the service whenever your user password changes